madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 because `'Z`{.haskell} hits the base cases of `Max`{.haskell}.

-In the previous version, term-level `(<=)`{.haskell} decided on the top label and the spine to recurse on.
+In the previous version, term-level `(<=)`{.haskell} decided on the top label and the subheap to recurse on.
 We've already seen that `lemConnexity`{.haskell} is the replacement we need for comparing `SNat`{.haskell}s.
 By mimicking the structure of the previous implementation, we can provide a partial implementation.